AhmedAlkh/glowing-funicular/README.md

  Memestagram is a great application that combines technology and photography together.
 The app is Mobile friendly and can be used from anywhere with an access to Internet.
 The purpose is to use is as a portfolio, either personal or business, to share with the audience you like/want.

 In order to login:
-Create: Name, Email, password, upload a pic, then a final step - Sign up (saved successfully)
+Create: Name, Email, Password, Upload a picture, Final step - Sign up (saved successfully).

-When you are logging in - you will see signed in success notification
+When you are logging in - you will see signed in success notification.

 Dashboard:
 This is where you can see all the posts of the users.